Tax Rights

 Objections and Appeals

-If you disagree with an ATO decision — such as an amended assessment or a penalty — you have the right to formally object under Part IVC of the Taxation Administration Act 1953.You must lodge your obj...
+If you disagree with an ATO decision — an amended assessment, a penalty, a private ruling — the formal route is an objection under Part IVC of the Taxation Administration Act 1953.The window: lodge wi...

 Payment Plans and Hardship